kdoore/CS2335-Gitbook/switch-case.md

 Details:  In many languages, the values that can be used for the test condition must be integral values such as int, char, or enum.
 C# also allows the use of strings for case-label values.
 The test condition is compared against the case-label values that each have a constant value.

-One benefit of switch statements, when compared to nested if, else-if blocks, is that switch statements have a clear logical structure that is easy to understand and to extend by adding new case sections.
+One benefit of switch statements, when compared to nested if, else-if blocks, is that switch statements have a clear logical structure which is easy to understand and to extend by adding new case sections.

 Example:
 ```